lauraachoquett/microswimmer_internship/Part3.md

 - $\mathbf{P}$ : Previous action
 - Lookahead : List of the positions and velocities (optional) of the n points following the closest point along the path.

+Positions and velocities are expressed in the same local frame, whereas the previous action is provided in the last computed local frame.
 ### Action

 - Direction $\mathbf{P}$ (2D vector of unit norm)